quartznet/quartznet/docs/documentation/quartz-4.x/migration-guide.md

 ### JSON Serialization

-To configure JSON serialization to be used in job store instead of old `UseJsonSerializer` you should now use either `UseSystemTextJsonSerializer` or `UseNewtonsoftJsonSerializer` and replace old package reference `Quartz.Serialization.Json` with either `Quartz.Serialization.SystemTextJson` or `Quartz.Serialization.Newtonsoft`.
+To configure JSON serialization to be used in job store instead of old `UseJsonSerializer` you should now use either `UseSystemTextJsonSerializer` or `UseNewtonsoftJsonSerializer` and remove the old package reference `Quartz.Serialization.Json` (and if Newtonsoft used, reference `Quartz.Serialization.Newtonsoft`).
 Change was made to distinguish the two common serializers that are being used (System.Text.Json and JSON.NET).